OsmanHFA/Predicting-Mortality-Rates-in-US-Counties/README.md

 2. Lasso Regression Model
 3. Ridge Regression Model
 4. Random Forest Regression Model
-5. Statistical Analysis of Results from all Models
+5. Statistical Analysis and Comparison of Results from all Models

 # Project Location: See Jupyter Notebook